Paying attention to the attention economy

 ~Herbert Simon (1971)

-At any given moment, on any given day, each of us is deciding — sometimes intentionally, but often, reflexively — where to allocate the precious resource that is our attention.
+At any given moment, on any given day, each of us is deciding—sometimes intentionally, but often, reflexively—where to allocate the precious resource that is our attention.
 And, whether we think about it or not, the choice to pay attention to one thing inherently means that we are choosing not to pay attention to something else.
-Even now, as I sit at my desk to write about the idea of attention, my attention scoots between various tasks: a quick text to a friend, a response to a forgotten email from another; a quick check of the status of an event and a short peek at a video my husband sent me on Instagram.
+Even now, as I sit at my desk to write about the idea of attention, my attention scoots between various tasks: a quick text to a friend, a response to a forgotten email from another; a quick check of the status of an event and a short peek at a video my daughter sent me on Instagram.
 Which, naturally, leads me to spend another minute catching up on my feed, which then leads me to spend an additional five minutes down the IG rabbit hole, which turns into ten minutes, during which time, I consume exactly what it is that I’ve been digitally served.
-Suddenly, the thing that I think of as a resource to be managed and doled out as I see fit —my attention — has become a valuable commodity that is both manipulated and monopolized in ways that are not always clear to me.
+Suddenly, the thing that I think of as a resource to be managed and doled out as I see fit—my attention—has become a valuable commodity that is both manipulated and monopolized in ways that are not always apparent to me.

 Which is.
 Here at my desk.
 Writing.